PATIAT/west-mill-cottage/README.md

 # Deployment

-## GitHub Pages

-The project was deployed to GitHub Pages using these steps:

-1. Log in to GitHub and go to the [GitHub Repository](https://github.com/PATIAT/west-mill-cottage)
-2. Locate the Navbar at the top of the Repository (not top of page).
-Click the Settings tab.
-3. Locate the Navbar on the left hand side of the page.
-Click the "Pages" section (under 'Code and automation').
-4. Under "Source", click the dropdown called "None" and select "main".
-Click save.
-5. The page will automatically refresh.
-6. A notification will appear at the top of the page with the [link](https://patiat.github.io/west-mill-cottage/index.html) to the deployed site.
-You can return to this GitHub Pages section to access the link.

 ## Forking the GitHub Repository

 Forks are used to propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 By forking the GitHub Repository you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.

 To Fork a Github Repository:

-1. Log in to GitHub and go to the [GitHub Repository](https://github.com/PATIAT/west-mill-cottage)
+1. Log in to GitHub and navigate to the [GitHub Repository](https://github.com/PATIAT/west-mill-cottage)
-2. Locate the Fork button in the top-right corner of the page, click Fork.
+2. In the top-right corner of the page, click Fork.
+3. Select an owner for the forked repository.
+4. By default, forks are named the same as their parent repositories.
+You can change the name of the fork to distinguish it further.
+5. Optionally, add a description of your fork.
+6. Choose whether to copy only the default branch or all branches to the new fork.
+For many forking scenarios, such as contributing to open-source projects, you only need to copy the default branch.
+By default, only the default branch is copied.
+7. Click Create fork.
-3. You should now have a copy of the original repository in your GitHub account.
+8. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone